lewishowles/components/src/components/content/accordion-group/accordion-group.md

 - default: "Show all sections"

-The label for the button which opens all accordion sections.
+The label for the button which shows all accordion sections.

 ### `hide-all-sections-label`

 - default: "Hide all sections"

-The label for the button which closes all accordion sections.
+The label for the button which hides all accordion sections.

 ## Slots (`accordion-section`)